Structure, control, and dynamics of altermagnetic textures: Results

 \textit{Domain wall}.
 Next, we compare the antiferromagnetic and altermagnetic domain walls separating domains with opposite orientation of the N\'eel vector.
 We restrict our consideration to the Bloch-type wall, where the N\'eel vector rotates perpendicular to the inhomogeneity axis $\xi$.
 We also ignore the Dzyaloshinskii--Morya interactions~(DMI), which are allowed by symmetry and will be discussed below.

 In the direction of the nodal planes the distinction between altermagnetic and antiferromagnetic states disappears, rendering domain walls with $\xi$ parallel to the nodal plane equivalent to antiferromagnetic domain walls.
 In these walls, the intrasublattice exchange does not break the equivalence between sublattices.
 This allows the opposite orientation of the sublattice magnetisation, $\mathbf{M}_1(\uparrow)$ and $\mathbf{M}_2(\downarrow)$, prescribed by the antiparallel coupling, and thus exact compensation of the magnetic moments throughout the texture, see Fig.~\ref{fig_magnetization_DW}(a).
-However, in all other orientations of $\xi$ the individual domain walls, which are localised at each of the magnetic sublattices, have different widths, $x^{(1)}_\textsc{dw}\propto\sqrt{A_\mathrm{iso}+A_\mathrm{ani}}$ and $x^{(2)}_\textsc{dw}\propto\sqrt{A_\mathrm{iso}-A_\mathrm{ani}}$, due to the difference in intrasublattice exchange, see Fig.~\ref{fig_magnetization_DW}(b).
+However, in all other orientations of $\xi$ the individual domain walls, which are localised at each of the magnetic sublattices, have different widths, $x^{(1)}_\textsc{dw}\propto\sqrt{A_\mathrm{iso}+A_\mathrm{ani}}$ and $x^{(2)}_\textsc{dw}\propto\sqrt{A_\mathrm{iso}-A_\mathrm{ani}}$, due to the difference in intrasublattice exchange, see Fig.~\ref{fig_magnetization_DW}(b), resulting from the difference in the local environment, see Fig.~\ref {Landau}(i).
 In this case, exact compensation within the domain wall is not possible, resulting in a finite inhomogeneous total magnetisation within the domain wall, see Fig.~\ref{fig_magnetization_DW}(c).

 One of the magnetization components is parallel to the easy magnetic axis ($[001]$ for RuO$_2$) and has opposite signs on opposite sides of the domain wall (Fig.~\ref{fig_magnetization_DW}(c,d)).
 Although the total magnetization in this direction is zero, the domain wall has a non-zero multipole moment $\mathcal{M}_{z\xi}=\int m_z\xi d^3\mathbf{r}$ (according to classification \cite{Bhowal2022}) and couples with the magnetic field gradient $\partial_\xi B_z$.
 This opens up the unique possibility of detecting and manipulating the position of the 180$^\circ$ domain wall with magnetic tips used in scanning probe microscopy \cite{Nazaretski2008,Bhallamudi2013}.
 In Fig.~\ref{fig_tip}(a) the green line shows the calculated profiles of the Zeeman energy of the domain wall in the magnetic field generated by a spherical magnetic particle.
 The $X$ coordinate corresponds to the horizontal distance between the tip and the centre of the domain wall.
 Near the tip the energy shows a minimum corresponding to the equilibrium position $X_\mathrm{eq}$ of the non-pinned domain wall.
 The position of the minimum shifts from the tip as the vertical distance $Z$ between the tip and the sample surface increases (see section V of Supplementary Materials).